alexklibisz/elastiknn/ann-benchmarks/README.md

 ### Benchmark a previous Elastiknn release

-Run the ann-benchmarks against a previously-released version of Elastiknn, all in a container.
+Run ann-benchmarks on a previously-released version of Elastiknn, all in a container.
 This benchmark constrains Elasticsearch to a single CPU core and will vary based on your hardware (primarily CPU).

 ```bash